Matriculate | transitive verb: to enroll as a member of a body and especially of a college or university

 Matriculate is primarily geared towards all incoming students, though we hope it will also offer some relief around the unknowns that can make the prospect of starting graduate studies so daunting for prospective students.
 You never know, it might just provide the inspiration and support you need to apply!

 To all of our incoming students, we are thrilled to have you join us in the rewarding and challenging work of transformation.
 We also know that this time between enrollment and matriculation can feel like you are living between worlds.
 May the words you read here from members of The Seattle School community, your community, bring you encouragement, inspiration, and wonder as you anticipate this new season of life and work.
-Know that we too are anticipating your beginnings with us, and even as you come seeking your own transformation, we can’t wait to see how your presence will shape us as well.
+Know that we too are anticipating your beginnings with us, and even as you come seeking your own transformation, we can’t wait to see how your presence in our learning community will shape us as well.